Andy3153/sway-rice/README.md

 These are the configuration files for all of the programs I am going to use inside Sway, a Wayland compositor.

 ## Dependencies (in Arch Linux package names)
-`sway swaybg swayidle swaylock rofi-lbonn-wayland foot sov grim slurp xdg-user-dirs jq wl-clipboard ttf-iosevka-nerd ttf-nerd-fonts-symbols`
+`sway swaybg swayidle swaylock yambar rofi-lbonn-wayland foot sov grim slurp xdg-user-dirs jq wl-clipboard ttf-iosevka-nerd ttf-font-awesome ttf-nerd-fonts-symbols`

 ## Installation
 This Git repo contains `dotconfig` and `dotlocal`.
 These correspond to `~/.config` and `~/.local` respectively.
 So, you can go two ways about 'installing' these.